Madge Meredith: Kidnapping case

 On July 2, 1947, a warrant was issued for Meredith's arrest charging her and three men with the kidnapping and beating of Nick Gianaclis, Meredith's business manager and Verne Davis, his bodyguard.
 Meredith denied involvement in the kidnapping and claimed that Gianaclis was trying to exact revenge after she had sued him over the purchase of a house, a lawsuit that was decided in her favor.
 She also claimed that he became angry when she resisted his romantic advances.

 On December 12, 1947, the jury in a four-week trial found Meredith and two codefendants guilty of five felony charges.
 Meredith proclaimed her innocence, but her attorney's motion for a new trial was denied.
 Her conviction was upheld by both the district appeals court and the Supreme Court of California.
 On May 9, 1949, Meredith entered the California Correctional Institution near Tehachapi to begin serving her sentence.

 In March 1951, the parole board recommended Meredith's released after it decided that she had been unjustly convicted.
 An interim committee on crime and corrections of the California State Assembly issued a report concluding: "The case of Miss Meredith, from beginning to end, is a mockery of investigation, of defense counseling, of trial procedure, and of justice itself."

 On July 14, 1951, California's governor Earl Warren ordered Meredith's release from prison, commuting her sentence to time served.
 He observed: "This is a bizarre case, perhaps more fantastic than any moving picture in which the defendant acted, but certainly having many of the attributes of a scenario."

 Personal life

-On September 29, 1953, Meredith married Dr. Charles L. Corley of Los Angeles.
-She later married Mack Hatayama.
+On September 29, 1953, Meredith married Los Angeles-based physician Charles L. Corley, with whom she had one child, a daughter.
+The couple separated in 1956, and divorced in 1958.
+She later married Mack Hatayama, with whom she adopted a son.